nrfconnect/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

 The HTTP application update sample demonstrates how to do a basic firmware over-the-air (FOTA) update.
 It uses the :ref:`lib_fota_download` library to download two image files from a remote server and program them to flash memory.

+Requirements
+************

+The sample supports the following development kit:

+.. table-from-rows:: /includes/sample_board_rows.txt
+   :header: heading
+   :rows: nrf9160dk_nrf9160_ns

+The sample also requires two signed firmware images that have to be available for download from an HTTP server.
+The images are generated automatically when building the sample, but you must upload them to a server and configure the location from where they can be downloaded.

 Overview
 ********